 Choose Managed Hosting

-If you don't have a team of experienced IT professionals to deal with this issue, managed hosting is the next best thing.
-Choose a host that offers DDoS protection.
-This way, they will take care of all the technical stuff to protect your website and get it up and running as quickly as possible.
+If you don't have a team of experienced IT professionals who can deal with this issue, managed hosting is the next best option.
+Choose a host that offers DDoS protection measures.
+That way, they'll take care of all the technical stuff to protect your website and get it back up and running as quickly as possible.

 It is important to do your research.
-Ask your hoster if they offer DDoS protection, what exactly they do during an attack, and how they deal with bandwidth overrun charges.
+Ask your hosting provider if they offer DDoS protection, what exactly they do during an attack, and how they deal with bandwidth overrun charges.

 The automatic monitoring of your site availability is a crucial early detection method.
 An uptime monitoring service notifies you by email and pushes messages within minutes if your site crashes or slows down significantly.

-Your web host may offer this service from their own site.
-If not Pingdom a professional solution for a fee or with uptime robot a free one that pings your website every five minutes.
-Another solution in German is Uptrends.
-You will find further solutions here.
+Your web host may offer this service out of the box.
+If not, there is a paid, professional solution with Pingdom or a free one with Uptime Robot, which pings your website every five minutes.
+Another German solution is Uptrends.
+You can find more solutions here.

-Use a Firewall and Content Delivery Network (CDN)
+Use a firewall and a Content Delivery Network (CDN)

-A Web application firewall (WAF) is one of the best defences against a DDoS attack.
-It transfers between your website and user requests and filters network traffic to prevent malicious access.
-Not only does this help protect you from hacker attacks, but it can also help restrain DDoS attacks by narrowing down requests.
+A web application firewall (WAF) is one of the best defenses against a DDoS attack.
+It sits between your website and user requests, filtering network traffic to exclude malicious access.
+This not only helps protect against hacker attacks, but can also contain DDoS attacks by limiting requests.

 If an attacker doesn't use sophisticated technology, the DDoS attack may not get through to your website.
 Even with partial success, a large amount of traffic will be eliminated.

-To set up a firewall, you can use a service like Cloudflare (available in German) or Sucuri (English only).
-Unlike Sucuri, Cloudflare has a free plan with DDoS protection measures but does not include a web application firewall.
-If you want the best protection, unfortunately, you have to pay.
+To set up a firewall, you can try a service like Cloudflare (available in German) or Sucuri (English only).
+Cloudflare , unlike Sucuri, has a free plan with DDoS protections, but it doesn't include a web application firewall.
+If you want the best protection, you'll have to pay, unfortunately.
 You can find more providers here.

-A CDN or Content delivery network can also help you with this - because a website that uses such a network is a bit more difficult to turn off.
-In the case of a CDN, copies of the site data on different servers are in different locations.
+A CDN, or Content Delivery Network, can also help you with this - because a website that uses such a network is a bit harder to take down.
+With a CDN, copies of site are on different servers in different locations.

-In this way, a comeback after a heavy load is easier.
+This way, a comeback after a heavy load is easier.
 However, it is not a fail-safe solution.
 If your main server is under direct attack, a CDN can only reduce the impact, not stop it.
-Still, it is a good investment, especially since many services bundle both CDN and DDoS protection in their packages.
+Still, it's a good investment, especially since many services bundle both a CDN and DDoS protection in their packages.